astrohart/MFR/MFR.Settings.Configuration.Providers/README.md

 ##### Summary

-Imports projectFileRenamerConfiguration data from a file whose path is `sourceFilePath`.
+Imports configuration data from a file whose path is `sourceFilePath`.

 ##### Parameters